dpatel12/HackChan/README.md

 ## Challenges

-1. Connecting from Node container to Postgres Docker container, took us a while but we prevailed :)
+1. Connecting from Node container to Postgres Docker container took us a while but we prevailed :)
 2. Defining the primary key for the comment threads - ended up using the timestamp
 3. Implementing the Express endpoints and using Fetch API to transfer data between frontend and backend
 4. Crafting React components, struggling with hooks, and figuring out other quirks of the JS browser runtime